ucla-lppi/dashboard/README.md

 Primary libraries used by the app include Next.js, React, Tailwind CSS, D3.js, and PapaParse for CSV parsing.
 See `package.json` for exact versions.

-If you need a hand updating the deployment or making structural changes, open an issue or contact the repository maintainers.
+If you need a hand updating the deployment or making structural changes, open an issue or contact the team developer.